webdevelopers-eu/z-template/README.md

 - [x] Super lightweight with only 2.5kB of compressed Javascript
 - [x] And more...

-# Audience

-It is meant for programmers dynamically building UIs on front end using AJAX and static HTML templates.
-You can keep your code clean while allowing designers to edit HTML templates without breaking your Javascript.
-Allows easy maintenance and updates of UIs.

 # Quick Introduction

 First you need to include Lazy Templates on your page.
+You just need to include one Javascript and CSS file provided you already use jQuery on your page.

-Replace `…` with the real path pointing to your files.
+Example: Replace `…` with the real path pointing to your files.
 ```HTML
 <!doctype html>
 <html>